Police still questioning six as investigation continues into synagogue attack

 Adrian Daulby, 53, is believed to have been shot dead by police while attempting to prevent Al-Shamie entering the synagogue during the car and knife attack.

-He was killed together with Melvin Cravitz, 66, from Crumpsall, who died while working as a security guard at the synagogue and helping prevent the attacker from entering the premises.
+He was killed together with Melvin Cravitz, 66, from Crumpsall, a worshipper who helped prevent the attacker from entering the premises.

 Armed police accidentally shot Mr Daulby and another member of the public who survived during the attack, which happened on Yom Kippur, the holiest day in the Jewish calendar.